 Fragments of Latin America’s fraught past, both distant and recent, also appear in the additional two works in the exhibition.
 To make Guamán 1 (2016–17), Andrés Pereira Paz (Bolivian, b.
 1986) excerpted images from an illustrated manuscript written in the 1610s by Felipe Guamán Poma de Alaya, a nobleman who documented the brutal treatment of Andean indigenous peoples by Spanish settlers.
 To re-create the disturbing images, Paz molded wire into the shape of kicking legs, pushing arms, and hands holding a whip and rock.
 In Las cosas vividas antes de nacer (The Lived Things Before Being Born) (2017), Noe Martínez (Mexican, b.
 1986) films his mother and father as they return to the land in Mexico where they once lived.
 When Martínez’s parents were young adults, changes in governmental policy forced them to migrate to Mexico City and displaced their indigenous community, called Calmecayo, to a neighboring location.
 For Martínez, excavating this lost history meant investigating his family’s roots.
 Over the course of the video, we see the couple visit the former site of Calmecayo to reconstruct their memories of their life and indigenous language.

 Personal, social, and political dynamics can turn a territory into a site of controversy and loss—and shape individual identity.
 By constructing a critical interpretation of displacement and migration in Latin America, these artists explore the ways that land retains history and memory, and cultures forge new routes across boundaries.

-The exhibition is organized by José Esparza Chong Cuy, Former Pamela Alper Associate Curator, with Nina Wexelblatt, Curatorial Assistant.
+The exhibition is organized by José Esparza Chong Cuy, former Pamela Alper Associate Curator, with Nina Wexelblatt, former Curatorial Assistant.
 It is presented in the Turner Galleries on the museum's fourth floor.